See Armenia the Easy Way: Best Day Trips from Yerevan

 To this date, it is the most underwhelming UNESCO World Heritage site I have visited.
 But if you are deep into ecclesiastic architecture or Armenian history, this might float your boat.
 Walking there from the road with the apple trees in blossom and the view of Mount Ararat was lovely, and so was the family of singers who were performing inside the ruins.

 If you must see it, just get yourself to Kilikiya Avtokayan (a lot of Marshrutkas from Mashtots Avenue go there) then look out for a clapped out GAZ Bus standing towards the right of the main building.
 Ours had the destination in Latin.
 Just get on and pay the driver on exit – the fare was 200 AMD in April 2018.
 The driver will assume you’re going to the Holy See and motion you to get off when the bus reaches it, or the other passengers will tell you.
 But then you’ve gone too far!
 We visited on returning from Echmiadzin.
 To get off at Zvartnots Cathedral, look out for a small statue of an eagle on a plinth to your right about 4km out of Echmiadzin.
-Or, coming from Yerevan, on your left – or ask the driver to drop you off – it has its own bus stop where you can catch a bus back easily – rund every 30min or so.
+Or, coming from Yerevan, on your left – or ask the driver to drop you off – it has its own bus stop where you can catch a bus back easily – around every 30min or so.

 Noravank